ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

   matches)
 * `%%` - Same as `%`, but allows a trailing separator.

+Here are some examples:

+    a+

+Match one or more "a" characters.

+    \w*?a

+Match zero or more word characters, but match the shortest sequence that ends in "a".

 And finally, there is a special syntax for matching balanced expressions:

     '(' ~ ')' <expression>